cagdas/pptp-admin/readme.md

 Features
 -----------
-* You see and list all accounts.
+* You can list all accounts.
 * You can create a new account.

 Version